-When the last of the babies was shipped off to his new home Miss K asked me to make a paper guinea pig for her.
-Admittedly these paper ones are not the same as the real thing but they are still pretty cute and if you have a kid who’d love a pet guinea pig but don’t want the responsibility of keeping them it might be the next best thing.
+Paper guinea pigs aren’t the same as the real thing but they are still cute.
+If you have a kid who’d love a pet guinea pig but don’t want the responsibility of keeping them it might be the next best thing.

-Note: for best results use a heavy paper or light card stock that will fit through your printer.
+For best results use a heavy paper or light card stock that will fit through your printer.
 This will help for strength and sturdiness.

 Cut out the shapes including the slits for the ears, fold two creases along the line of the guinea pig’s back and finally slot the ears into place to hold it together.